-Feeling depressed or extremely sad is something everyone experiences.
+Feeling depressed, helpless, lost or extremely sad is something everyone experiences.

 However, when a depressed mood or unbearable sadness is present for a long time – a couple of weeks or months – then it might meet the criteria for depression.

 Depression affects over 264 million people worldwide.
 Between 76% and 85% of those experiencing depression do not seek or receive treatment for their disorder (World Health Organization, 2020a).

 This article provides a starting point to understand depressive symptoms and also offers helping professionals resources to assist their patients with recovery.